Your Guide to the Prettiest Villages in the Cotswolds

 Castle Combe

-A picturesque hamlet with no new houses since the 1600s, Castle Combe is famous for its unspoiled look.
-Often used in films, it has a medieval market cross and a tranquil woodland backdrop.
+A picturesque hamlet with no new houses built since the 1600s, Castle Combe is famous for its unspoiled look.
+Often used as a filming location, it features a medieval market cross and a tranquil woodland backdrop.

 Stow-on-the-Wold

-One of the highest towns in the Cotswolds, Stow was a traditional market hub.
-Its wide square is lined with antique shops and old inns.
-The church door flanked by ancient Yew trees is a must-see.
+One of the highest towns in the Cotswolds, Stow-on-the-Wold was a traditional market hub.
+Its wide square is lined with antique shops and historic inns.
+The church door flanked by ancient yew trees is a must-see.

 Bourton-on-the-Water

-Known as the “Venice of the Cotswolds,” Bourton is crisscrossed by small stone bridges over the River Windrush.
-It has a lively center, lovely tea rooms, and attractions like the Model Village and Birdland.
+Known as the “Venice of the Cotswolds,” Bourton-on-the-Water is crisscrossed by small stone bridges over the River Windrush.
+It has a lively center, charming tea rooms, and attractions like the Model Village and Birdland.

 Upper Slaughter & Lower Slaughter

-These neighboring villages are small and serene, with a stream running through, charming stone cottages, and old mills.
-They’re among the quietest, most peaceful stops in the region.
+These neighboring villages are small and serene, with a gentle stream running through, charming stone cottages, and old mills.
+They are among the quietest and most peaceful stops in the region.

 Chipping Campden

-Known for its historic wool trade, Chipping Campden has a graceful high street lined with old stone buildings.
-The Market Hall from 1627 and nearby Hidcote Gardens make it a cultural stop.
+Known for its historic wool trade, Chipping Campden features a graceful high street lined with traditional stone buildings.
+The Market Hall (1627) and nearby Hidcote Gardens make it a rich cultural stop.

 Painswick

-Dubbed the “Queen of the Cotswolds,” Painswick is known for its 99 yew trees in the churchyard and its impressive Georgian architecture.
-It also offers panoramic views over the valleys.
+Dubbed the “Queen of the Cotswolds,” Painswick is known for its 99 yew trees in the churchyard and its elegant Georgian architecture.
+It also offers panoramic views over the surrounding valleys.

 Broadway

 With its wide main street and honey-colored buildings, Broadway feels grand yet welcoming.
-It’s a great base for walkers heading to Broadway Tower — one of the highest points in the Cotswolds.
+It’s a popular base for walkers heading to Broadway Tower, one of the highest points in the Cotswolds.

 Bradford-on-Avon